 Keep in mind why MLK Jr. “had a dream” and why, less than a year before being assassinated, he said that his dream had “turned into a nightmare.”
 Understand the debate between Booker T. Washington and W.E.B Du Bois, and how both are right today.
 Treat Kwanzaa as a reminder to map out your family tree back to US slavery in preparation for lineage-based reparations.
-Read Black history books by Blacks who've shown to prioritize our community.
+Read Black history books by Blacks, preferably from Black-owned bookstores, who've shown to prioritize our community.
 Listen to hip-hop pioneers.
 Do all of this daily.

 Yes, it is a lot.
 But with focus and a goal-oriented community where accountability is fair and respected, it is easier and more fulfilling.
 Working toward all of this is also liberating as you're no longer suppressing your Black experience, your Blackness, to appease those invested in Black erasure or ignoring the ripple effect of American Slavery.
 Celebrate your blackness as you live, daily.